How to optimise your website for successful lead generation in 2019

-SEO in 2016 is a complicated affair and a good SEO strategy should consist of organic SEO, PPC, content marketing and social media.
-All of these have the same aim, to get visitors onto your website and create successful website lead generation.
+SEO in 2019 is a complicated affair and a good SEO strategy should consist of organic SEO, PPC, content marketing and social media.
+All of these have the same aim, to get visitors onto your website and converted into business.

 But what happens to these visitors when they land on your site?
 It’s something that is often overlooked.
-Getting lots of hits is great, but keeping those potential customers on your website and interacting with it is the main aim.
+Getting lots of traffic is great, but keeping those potential customers on your website and interacting with it should be your main goal.

 So what do you need to do to convert your visitors to leads?

-It may seem obvious but having a well designed and user friendly website is key to lead generation.
-A well designed site will hold your visitors interest for longer.
+Although obvious, having a well designed and user friendly website is key to lead generation.
+This is an opportunity missed by many businesses.
+A well designed, user friendly website, will hold your visitors interest for longer.
 The longer they stay on your site the more likely they are to purchase a product or enquire about a service you offer.
-A badly designed site will see them hitting the back button and going to a competitor instead.
+A badly designed site will see them hitting the back button and going to a competitor site instead.

 Landing pages are a great marketing tool that can be used to drive traffic to your website and help promote a product or service that you offer.
 They generally sit outside of the sites main navigation and offer a way for potential customers to “land” on your website via search engines, an email campaign or even direct mail.